HMS Cardigan Bay: Eastern Fleet

 In July 1949, Cardigan Bay and sister ship St Brides Bay were transferred to the Eastern Fleet, based at Singapore, arriving there in August, for a series of exercises and patrols off Malaya and China, deploying on the Yangtze Patrol with St Brides Bay and the sloop Black Swan in November and December.

-In October 1950 Cardigan Bay was detached for service with the United Nations as part of British and Commonwealth support for naval operations off Korea, sailing from Hong Kong on 17 November to Sasebo to join the UN Naval Task Group.
+In October 1950 Cardigan Bay was detached for service with the United Nations as part of British and Commonwealth support in Korea, sailing from Hong Kong on 17 November to Sasebo to join the UN Naval Task Group.
 In December she sailed on her first operational deployment off the west coast of Korea supporting UN personnel at Inchon.
 She remained there until mid-January 1951, then returned to Sasebo.
 Released from UN duty, she was deployed at Hong Kong for exercises and guard ship duties until June.
 She then returned to Sasebo, and began her second Korean tour, patrolling the west coast, supporting the aircraft carrier Glory during coastal bombardments, and preventing movements of enemy shipping.
 In July she escorted an American LCU to recover wreckage from a Mikoyan MiG-15 fighter aircraft which had crashed in shallow water south-west of Hanchon.
 Large parts of the aircraft were recovered using the LCUs crane and smaller components by divers, while Glory and the cruiser Kenya provided radar and air cover.
 Further offensive patrols and survey operations in Han River estuary followed until September, when she sailed to Hong Kong to refit.

 Cardigan Bay resumed service with UN Naval Task Force off Korea in January 1952 for patrol duties and naval gunfire support, until April, then sailed for Sasebo and Hong Kong for repairs and Flotilla exercises.
 In June she returned to Korea for further patrols and bombardments, and acted as an Air Control Ship during flying operations.
 Released in September she sailed for Hong Kong to refit.